sf-wdi-19-20/modules/w7_d4_2_testing/README.md

 ### Rspec-rails

 Rspec is a testing gem for Ruby.
 It helps us write tests that sound like user stories or planning comments ("This function should...").
-Rspec-rails is a testing framework specifically for Rails.
+[Rspec-rails](https://github.com/rspec/rspec-rails) is a testing framework specifically for Rails.
 We'll use rspec-rails alone for lower-level tests of our models and controllers.

-(It's always best to refer to offical documentation: [here are the rspec-rails docs](https://github.com/rspec/rspec-rails)!)

 #### Adding Rspec-rails to Your Project